coinbase/salus/docs/scanners/brakeman.md

             - totally_safe_from_xss
         url-safe-methods:  # Brakeman warns about use of user input in URLs generated with link_to.
 Since Rails does not provide anyway of making these URLs really safe (e.g. limiting protocols to HTTP(S)), safe methods can be ignored with
             - ensure_safe_protocol_or_something
-        w: # To only get warnings above a given confidence level.
+        warning: # To only get warnings above a given confidence level.
 The -w switch takes a number from 1 to 3, with 1 being low (all warnings) and 3 being high (only highest confidence warnings).
+'Warning' is the 'w' brakeman config option.
 ```